-Government Budget in Italy is expected to be -2.60 percent of GDP by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Italy Government Budget is projected to trend around -3.20 percent of GDP in 2020, according to our econometric models.
+Government Budget in Italy is expected to reach -10.60 percent of GDP by the end of 2020, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Italy Government Budget is projected to trend around -5.80 percent of GDP in 2021 and -3.60 percent of GDP in 2022, according to our econometric models.